FaisalAbid11/Permutation-Entropy-vs-Modified-TOPSIS/README.md

 This repository is organized into the following directories, each serving a specific part of the comparative analysis between Permutation Entropy and Modified TOPSIS:

 - **AHP-MODIFIED-TOPSIS-EVALUATION:**
-  Contains CSV datasets representing different employee states (behavioral, distressed, enthusiastic) and a Jupyter notebook that uses these datasets to train rf model and sees how well a rf works when datasets are created using the AHP-Modified-Topsis+De-pareto principle.
+  Contains CSV datasets representing different employee states (behavioral, distressed, enthusiastic) and a Jupyter notebook that uses these datasets to train classifier model and sees how well a they work when datasets are created using the AHP-Modified-Topsis+De-pareto principle.
+ **AHP-TOPSIS-EVALUATION:**
+  Contains CSV datasets representing different employee states (behavioral, distressed, enthusiastic) and a Jupyter notebook that uses these datasets to train classifier model and sees how well a they work when datasets are created using the AHP-Topsis+De-pareto principle.
 - **AHP-modified-topsis-de-pareto:**
   Includes supporting Excel files used for AHP scoring and modified TOPSIS rankings.